camunda/camunda-docs-static/get-started/content/quick-start/decision-automation.md

 {{< img src="../img/modeler-dmn6.png" >}}

 # Verify the Deployment with Cockpit
 Now, use Cockpit to see if the decision table was successfully deployed.
 Go to [http://localhost:8080/camunda/app/cockpit](http://localhost:8080/camunda/app/cockpit).
-Log in with *demo / demo*.
+Log in with the credentials *demo / demo*.
 Navigate to the "Decisions" section.
 Your decision table *Approve Payment* should be listed as deployed decision definition.

 {{< img src="../img/cockpit-approve-payment.png" >}}